basefarm/aws-session-tool/README.md

 # Description

-This is a bash shell tool for maintaining AWS credentials in one or more shells and switching between AWS accounts.
+This is a bash and zsh shell tool for maintaining AWS credentials in one or more shells and switching between AWS accounts.

 # Getting started using this tool